daibhidh/ansible-dell-rh/README.md

 ansible-dell-rh
 =========

 This role is for installing the Dell OMSA and dell-upgrade software.
-IT also handles custome disk configurations if the variable dell_disk_sets is defined.
+It also handles custome disk configurations if the variable dell_disk_sets is defined.
 See the Storage section below for more information on this.

+**THIS ROLE IS SPECIFIC TO RHEL/CentOS**

 Role Variables